thradams/cake/README.md

 ## GCC on Linux build instructions
-Got to the *src* directory and type:
+Go to the *src* directory and type:

 ```
 gcc build.c -o build && ./build
 ```

-## Clang on Linux/Windows/MacOS build instructions
+## Clang on Linux/Windows/macOS build instructions
-Got to the *src* directory and type:
+Go to the *src* directory and type:

 ```
 clang build.c -o build && ./build